m-lamonaca/programming-notes/CSS/CSS.md

     display: inline; /* Default of all elements, unless UA (user agent) stylesheet overrides */
     display: block; /* block is default for elements like <div> and <section>*/
     display: inline-block; /* Characteristics of block, but sits on a line */
+    display: grid; /* divide page into major regions or define the relationship in terms of size */
     display: none; /* Hide */
 }
 ```